hbctraining/scRNA-seq/lessons/08_SC_clustering_quality_control.md

 <img src="../img/SC_clustercells_loadObj.png" width="800">
 </p>

-Tho acquire the different cluster QC metrics, we can use the `FetchData()` function from Seurat, perform some data wrangling, and plot the metrics with ggplot2.
+To acquire the different cluster QC metrics, we can use the `FetchData()` function from Seurat, perform some data wrangling, and plot the metrics with ggplot2.
 We will start by exploring the distribution of cells in each sample and in the different phases of the cell cycle to view by UMAP and PCA.

-First we will acquire the cell cycle and UMAP coordinate information to view by UMAP:
+First, we will acquire the cell cycle and UMAP coordinate information to view by UMAP:

 ```r
 # Establishing groups to color plots by